volusion/element/content/references/sdk.md

 #### 'products.getWithChildCategories()'

-A synchronous method that returns an array with the given category and any subcategories it might have, if passed a category ID and the store's entire category tree (the response from [`categories.get()`](#categoriesget)).
+This synchronous method returns an array with the given category and any subcategories it might have, if it has passed a category ID and the store's entire category tree (the response from [`categories.get()`](#categoriesget)).

 #### Usage